joshbduncan/AiCommandPalette/CHANGLOG.md

     - Active document is now included in the list and is marked with an 'x'
     - Document color mode added to the name for reference
 - Sorting (scoring) of matched commands now takes into account recently used commands
+- New commands from sttk3 on the Adobe Forum
+    - Window > Retype (Beta)
+    - Edit > Edit Colors > Generative Recolor (Beta)

 ### Removed